Become a Peer Educator

 He/Him

-Position: Outreach Program Chair
+Position: Social Chair

-Hometown: Knoxville, Tennessee by way of Hillah, Iraq
+Hometown: Knoxville, Tennessee, by way of Hillah, Iraq

 Why did you join COPE?

-COPE has shown me no matter where you come from, there is always a space to recognize mental health.
+COPE has shown me that, no matter where you come from, there is always a space to recognize mental health.
 As someone from a community that does not usually uphold or prioritize mental wellness, I feel blessed to be able to learn and expand my knowledge on how I can be an advocate and a point of resource to any friend, family, or person that may need it.

 She/Her